Cram3r95/OpenPCDet/README.md

 It is also the official code release of [`[PointRCNN]`](https://arxiv.org/abs/1812.04244), [`[Part-A^2 net]`](https://arxiv.org/abs/1907.03670) and [`[PV-RCNN]`](https://arxiv.org/abs/1912.13192).

 This fork provides the exact version used on Master's Final Project written by **Javier del Egido**.
-The project studies state-of-the-art Detection and Multi-Object Tracking  (DAMOT) proposals in order to desing a funcional pipeline to be embebbed on Nvidia Jetson AGX Xavier mounted on ["Techs4AgeCar vehicle"](http://www.robesafe.uah.es/index.php/es-es/).
+The project studies state-of-the-art Detection and Multi-Object Tracking  (DAMOT) proposals in order to desing a funcional pipeline to be embebbed on Nvidia Jetson AGX Xavier mounted on ["Techs4AgeCar vehicle"](http://www.robesafe.uah.es/index.php/es-es/) developed by ["Robesafe research group"](https://github.com/RobeSafe-UAH).

 ## Overview